 Our Favorite Things About Lisbon

-Lisbon packs a punch.
+Start out with Lisbon during your Portugal trip.
 From hilly streets with cable cars to sweeping city views, there is always something to see.
 Portuguese culture is laid-back and the locals are friendly.
 There are so many reasons to stay a while.

 For brunch, head to Café Noobai, in Bairro Alto.
 Here, you’ll get a view of the river and the bridge while you dig into eggs, coffee and bread.
 Depending on the day of the week, go when this cafe opens, to get your pick of a table with the best view and to avoid a wait.